GoogleChrome/web.dev/src/site/content/en/learn/images/webp/index.md

 predictive match is selected.

 <div style="background: #fff;">
-{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/t8neUw7UOsUNTF3uxe08.png", alt="A diagram of some of the steps in WebP lossy compression", width="800", height="509" %}
+{% Img src="image/cGQxYFGJrUUaUZyWhyt9yo5gHhs1/t8neUw7UOsUNTF3uxe08.png", alt="A diagram of WebP’s various block prediction methods.", width="800", height="509" %}
 </div>

 Even the closest predictive match isn't going to be completely right, of course, so the differences between the predicted and